rowlie/streamlit/README.md

 Agent: initialize_agent wires the tools, ChatOpenAI model, and ConversationBufferWindowMemory into a ZERO_SHOT_REACT_DESCRIPTION agent that selects tools based on their descriptions.​

+## Memory

+The agent maintains conversational context using LangChain's ConversationBufferWindowMemory, which stores the last 5 messages ($k=5$) in the chat_history to give the LLM short-term recall.
+This ensures the agent remembers recent turns for relevant follow-up questions while preventing the prompt from becoming too long

 ## Tools exposed to the agent
 rag_search: Looks up information in the YouTube QA knowledge base using Pinecone.​